stdevPavelmc/mailad/Features.md

 - CPU cores: 2
 - HDD space: 2GB free (no mail storage space included, as it depends on your needs)

-The most demanding feature is the SPAM & AV filtering, without that we can downgrade to 1GB of RAM easily; nevertheless the actual hardware requierements depends on your mail work load and must be adjusted on the spot.
+The most demanding feature is the SPAM & AV filtering, without that we can downgrade to 1GB of RAM easily; nevertheless the actual hardware requirements depends on your mail work load and must be adjusted on the spot.

 If you are willing please share some statistics and hardware details with me to update this section (hardware setup, features on, daily/monthly mail flux, etc).